Music of Minnesota: Venues

-Large venues for popular national music acts in Minnesota include the Target Center, Xcel Energy Center, and US Bank Stadium.
+Large venues for popular national music acts in Minnesota include the Target Center, Grand Casino Arena, and US Bank Stadium.
 Northrop Auditorium on the University of Minnesota's main campus has a capacity of about 3,000, and hosts a variety of music and arts events.
 Among these is the University of Minnesota Marching Band's annual indoor concert series, which have been performed at the venue since 1961.
 The Armory and Roy Wilkins Auditorium also fill the need for mid-sized arenas at capacities of roughly 8,000 and 5,000 respectively.

 Classical music is heard at Orchestra Hall in Minneapolis, a 2,500-seat auditorium "justly renowned for its rich, lively acoustics", and St. Paul's 1,900-seat Ordway Center for the Performing Arts.
 Older traditional theaters seating about 2,000 include Orpheum Theatre, Pantages Theatre, and State Theatre, all in Minneapolis, and the Ordway Center.
 The Guthrie Theater holds over 1,000, and The Cedar Cultural Center can seat 465.

 First Avenue, an influential music club in downtown Minneapolis, was opened as "The Depot" in 1970, and went through several name changes until it became "First Avenue & 7th Street Entry" in 1980.
 Its history of launching renowned acts such as Prince solidifies its importance in the current local scene and in Minnesota music history.

 The owners of First Avenue also operate the Palace Theatre in St. Paul.

 Mid-sized clubs also comprise a large part of the Twin Cities music scene.
 One popular club is the Myth Nightclub (Also referred to as Myth Live) in Maplewood, a suburb of St. Paul.
-Numerous bands/artists have performed there including Akon, All American Rejects, Fall Out Boy, Lifehouse, Maroon 5, and many more renowned bands.
+Numerous bands/artists have performed there including Akon, All American Rejects, Fall Out Boy, Lifehouse, Maroon 5, Melt-Banana, and many more renowned bands.
 Others include the Cabooze and the Amsterdam Bar & Hall, all of which host all-ages shows as long as they meet local curfew laws (Although some may be listed as 15+ or 16+ for legal liability reasons involving hardcore dancing and other forms of moshing).
 A notable St. Paul venue that serves local musicians is Minnesota Music Cafe; opened in 1997 it continues to offer live music 7 days a week.

 Youth music venues, many of which operate as youth centers by day, include The Garage in Burnsville, Depot Coffee House in Hopkins, Enigma Teen Center in Shakopee, and on some occasions the Apple Valley Teen Center.
 Also, a few venues catering to crowds of all ages, now gone, are remembered as significant to the Twin Cities music scene.
 These include the Foxfire Coffee Lounge in downtown Minneapolis and the Fireball Espresso Café in Falcon Heights, St. Paul.

 Other defunct but historically important venues include the Pence Opera House, the Coffeehouse Extempore or Extemporé, Jay's Longhorn Bar, and the Uptown Bar.
 The Prom Ballroom and Treasure Inn in Saint Paul and the Marigold Ballroom and the Flame Cafe in Minneapolis featured prominent jazz, rock, country and other bands in the mid-20th century.